-In other ethnic minority areas of the Central Highlands and Central Coast region, religious freedom conditions varied with reports of restrictions, land seizures, discrimination, destruction of property, and other egregious religious freedom abuses.
+Religious freedom conditions have not improved uniformly, however, in all parts of the Central Highlands or Central Coast regions.
+There continue to be reports of restrictions, land seizures, discrimination, destruction of property, and other egregious religious freedom abuses that target independent or unregistered Protestant religious venues.
 In particular, in Dak Lak province, there was active harassment of independent Protestant groups who refused to join the SECV or those suspected of affiliation with the banned Tin Lanh Dega (Dega Protestant Church), which the government claims combines religion with advocacy of political autonomy.
-However, a 2007 study by the UN High Commissioner for Refugees, based on interviews with Montagnard asylum-seekers in Cambodia, found that few self-identified adherents of Tin Lanh Dega sought political autonomy or had a political agenda. apart from "enhancement of their human rights position" and the "need to gather in independent Tin Lahn Dega church communities" separate from what they viewed as the Vietnamese-led SECV.
+A 2007 study by the UN High Commissioner for Refugees, based on interviews with Montagnard asylum-seekers in Cambodia, found that few self-identified adherents of Tin Lanh Dega sought political autonomy or had a political agenda, apart from "enhancement of their human rights position" and the "need to gather in independent church communities."
+Respondents unanimously expressed suspicion of the SECV, as an organization lead by Vietnamese and controlled by the Vietnamese government.
 Even those Tin Lanh Dega leaders who expressed a desire for greater political autonomy sought to advance this position peacefully, according to the study.

-Suspicion of engagement with the Tin Lanh Dega may have lead to at least one beating death in the past year.
-According to Human Rights Watch, Montagnard Protestant Y Ben Hdok died while in detention at a provincial police station in Dak Lak province in May 2008.
+Government suspicion of a Tin Lanh Dega organized political movement has led to dozens of detentions and at least one beating death in recent years.
+According to Human Rights Watch and the European Parliament, Montagnard Protestant Y Ben Hdok died while in detention at a provincial police station in Dak Lak province in May 2008.
 Police claim that he was detained for suspicion of inciting demonstrations, though the family claims that he was organizing a group to seek asylum in Cambodia for reasons including religious persecution.
-In previous years, the Commission has raised the cases of other ethnic minority Protestants beaten to death in police custody.
+In previous years, USCIRF has raised the cases of other ethnic minority Protestants beaten to death in police custody.
 There were no new developments related to the 2006 and 2007 deaths of Y Ngo Adrong or Y Vin Het.
 In the latter case, credible reports indicated that the ethnic minority Protestant was beaten to death by police officers for refusing to recant his faith.